Windows desktop SQL log analyzer – no cloud

 HAVING COUNT(*) > 50;

-Log Parser Lizard has been used for more than a decade worldwide in security investigations, forensics, operations and log analytics.
+Used worldwide for more than a decade in security investigations, debugging, operations, forensics and log analytics.

 Where it helps